Signed in as:

 Type - hydraulic/electric/chain/other

-Number of beds - fill in
+Number and type of beds

 Removable Tables in Garage Area